Posezeus/codepipeline/README.md

 # codepipeline
-Pipeline for auto deploy api gateway and lambda
+Pipeline to auto deploy api gateway and lambda